Capeweed Control in Your Lawn & Garden

 Capeweed is spread by seed.
 Seed can be brought in on the wind, in water, or on animals, people, machinery or landscape materials.
 The seed can last for years before germinating, so if you already have this weed in the lawn or garden, you're probably going to see it come up again.

-For a weedkiller that kills roots and all, spray Capeweed with Yates Zero Weedkiller Super Concentrate.
-Just be careful not to spray nearby lawns or plants as it may injure or kill them.
+For weedkillers that kill weeds roots and all, spray Capeweed with Yates Zero Weedkiller Super Concentrate or Yates Zero Triple Strike Garden Weedkiller.
+Be careful not to spray nearby lawns or plants as it may injure or kill them.
 To avoid overspray, when spraying keep the nozzle as close to the weed as possible.
-Alternatively, you could apply the product using Yates Zero Weeding Brush.
-That way you can apply the product directly where it is needed.

 Be vigilant and kill any Capeweed as soon as you notice them, especially before plants flower and set seed.